VIPaint: Image Inpainting with Pre-Trained Diffusion Models via Variational Inference: CONCLUSION

+The standard deviation $\tau_{h(i)}$ is learned and varies across dimensions of the data (or latent code for LDMs), allowing the posterior to dynamically increase uncertainty in regions with more masked image pixels.
+The mean is a convex combination (with learned, dimension-specific weights $\gamma_{h(i)}$) of the prior diffusion prediction $\bar z_{h(i)}$ and an image-specific variational parameter $\mu_{h(i)}$.
+Intuitively, optimizing $\mu_{h(i)}$ allows predictions from the DM prior to be perturbed towards means consistent with the observation $y$.
+Note that the overall variational approximation is Markov (like the true posterior) but non-Gaussian, due to the incorporation of the non-linear denoising network $\hat x_\theta(\cdot)$.

+Some sampling-based inpainting methods~\citep{song2021scorebased, Lugmayr2022RePaintIU, ddrm, resample} also linearly combine observations $y$ with samples $z_t$, but employ either hard constraints or manually-tuned weights.
+VIPaint instead incorporates free parameters $\lambda = \{ \mu_{h(K)}, \tau_{h(K)}, (\gamma_{h(i)}, \mu_{h(i)}, \tau_{h(i)})_{i=1}^{K-1} \}$ across $K$ latent levels, defined over each pixel in the image or its encoding.
+This flexible posterior is key to effectively reusing the diffusion prior \emph{and} aligning precisely with a particular observation $y$, without the need to re-train a specialized, conditional DM.
+We use $y$ to initialize $\mu_{h(i)}$ by scaling its encoding $\texttt{enc}(y)$ by the forward diffusion constant $\alpha_{h(i)}$.
+We use the DM noise schedule to automatically initialize posterior variances, see App.~\ref{sec:exp-details}.

-To fit our hierarchical posterior, we optimize the variational lower bound (VLB) of the marginal likelihood of the observation $y$.
-The derivation is provided in Appendix \ref{app:vipaint_math}, and the simplified three-term objective is expressed as follows:
+\textbf{Fitting the Variational Posterior.} We optimize a variational lower bound on the marginal likelihood of the observation $y$.
+As derived in App.~\ref{app:vipaint_math},

-VIPaint seeks latent-posterior distributions that assign high likelihood to the observed features $y$ (by minimizing the reconstruction loss), while simultaneously aligning with the medium-to-high noise levels encoding image semantics (hierarchical and diffusion losses) via weight $\beta > 1$~\citep{higgins2017betavae,pmlr-v216-agarwal23a}.
-We approximate $L(\lambda)$ with $M$ Monte Carlo samples from the hierarchical posterior distribution in Eq.\ref{eq:VIPaint_pos} and use automatic differentiation to compute gradients with respect to $\lambda$.
-We follow ancestral sampling to draw $z_{T_e}^{(m)} \sim q_\lambda(z_{T_e}), \{z_{s(i-1)}^{(m)} \sim q_\lambda(z_{s(i-1)} | z_{s(i)})\}_{i=1}^K$ and evaluate $L(\lambda)$ as:
+VIPaint seeks latent-posterior distributions that assign high likelihood to the observed features $y$ (by minimizing the reconstruction loss), while simultaneously aligning with the medium-to-high noise levels encoding image semantics (hierarchical and prior losses).
+Expectations are with respect to the hierarchical approximate posterior $q_\lambda(z_{h(1) : h(K)})$.
+We approximate $L(\lambda;y )$ with $M$ Monte Carlo samples (typically 5-10) from $q_\lambda(z_{h(1) : h(K)})$, via an ancestral sampler that proceeds from high to low noise: $z_{h(K)}^{(m)} \sim q_\lambda(z_{h(K)}), z_{h(i)}^{(m)} \sim q_\lambda(z_{h(i)} | z_{h(i+1)}^{(m)})$ for $i=K-1,\ldots,1$.
+We use automatic differentiation, with reparameterized~\citep{kingma2019introduction} representation of samples from $q_\lambda$, to compute gradients with respect to $\lambda$.
+This allows end-to-end optimization through multiple applications of the denoising network $\hat x_\theta(\cdot)$, with no annealing.